Pyrdacor/Ambermoon/AmbermoonTools/AmbermoonPatcher/README.md

 line is treated as a comment and won't be considered by the interpreter.

 If you want to comment multiple lines you can use `/*` and `*/`.
 Everything between will be treated as a comment.
-But note that ib contrast to languages like C a block comment must start at the beginning of a line and end at the end of a line.
+But note that in contrast to languages like C, a block comment must start at the beginning of a line and end at the end of a line.
 You can't comment parts of a line with it!

-Line comments can comment parts of lines though.
+Line comments can still comment parts of lines though.

 #### Examples